altunyurt/myth-player/README.md

 ##### sources

 Sources for the media player.
 Sources can either be provided at the initialization or set later by player.setSources.
-Please see the example.

-####### Example:
+#### Example:
 ```
       <script type="text/javascript">
         (function(){